canonical/charmed-kubeflow-documentation/docs/how-to/manage/integrate-spark.rst

 .. note::

-   When using an existing CKF deployment, sure that the ``metacontroller-operator`` charm is up to date with the ``latest/edge`` channel, since the changes that support Charmed Apache Spark integration are not yet merged to the stable channel.
+   When using an existing CKF deployment, ensure that the ``metacontroller-operator`` charm is up to date with the ``latest/edge`` channel, since the changes that support Charmed Apache Spark integration are not yet merged to the stable channel.